MylieMudaliyar/Getting-Into-Deep-Learning/README.md

 ## Books :
 1. [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/index.html) by Michael Neilson.
 It's available for free online and covers all the core concepts with codes as well.
 ## Web Links / Youtube :
-1. [3blue1brown](https://www.youtube.com/@3blue1brown) : Basics and the maths behind the network learning
+1. [3blue1brown](https://www.youtube.com/@3blue1brown): Basics and the maths behind the network learning.
+(Grant is the absolute best and his videos are just exceptional)
    - https://www.3blue1brown.com/topics/neural-networks
 2. Insightful articles on Deep Learning by [Chris Olah](https://colah.github.io/)